Mohamed-Hi4am/System-analysis-and-design/README.md

 The project we are making the system analysis and design for here is the application of a pharmacy management system.

 ## Note:
-Most of files in this project have the extension of "drawio", based on the website/desktop application of "draw.io".
+Most of files in this project have the extension of ".drawio", based on the website/desktop application of "draw.io".